Apprentice Food for Thought

 - Department of Labor Directory of Fact Sheets: Includes information on agricultural tax exemptions and labor laws.
 Especially useful is fact sheet #12 (The FLSA for Agricultural Employers) and fact sheet #49 (The Migrant and Seasonal Worker Protection Act).

-- IRS List of Determining Worker Classification: Helps determine how to classify workers for legal employment on your farm.
+- IRS: Independent Contractor (Self-Employed) or Employee?: Helps determine how to classify workers for legal employment on your farm.

 - Meeting Prospective Apprentices: Guidelines for Farmers (Maine Organic Farmers & Gardeners Association): Tips on interviewing and vetting prospective apprentices.